AckerlyXu/heima/articles/storage/queues/storage-ruby-how-to-use-queue-storage.md

 ---
-title: How to use Queue storage from Ruby | Azure
+title: How to use Queue storage from Ruby | Microsoft Docs
 description: Learn how to use the Azure Queue service to create and delete queues, and insert, get, and delete messages.
 Samples written in Ruby.
 services: storage
 documentationcenter: ruby
-author: hayley244
+author: forester123
 manager: digimobile
 editor: tysonn